zaidajani/virtual-event-starter-kit/README.md

 ### Demo

-The demo is available at https://demo.vercel.events.
-The data recorded or used on the demo may be removed by Vercel at any point.
+The website is available at https://virtual-event-starter-kit-solomonshalom.vercel.app/tickets/solomonshalom.
+The data recorded or used on the site may be removed by me at any point.